[For more race for 2020 resources, explore our election page here.]

-Democrats also have identified more than three dozen Republican-held districts they intend to target, including seven in Texas.
+Democrats also identified more than three dozen Republican-held districts they intended to target, including seven in Texas.

-[Learn more about how Bloomberg Government helps you track regulatory developments, changes in key legislation – and discover the link between policy and intelligence.]
+[Learn more about how Bloomberg Government helps you track regulatory developments and changes in key legislation – and discover the link between policy and intelligence.]